Striker-67/StrikerCamModV2/readme.md

 # Controls
 (btw mode means anything like third person view)

-Left grip(once in any mode ex. thrid person etc brings back to your body)
+right stick(once in any mode ex. thrid person etc brings back to your body)

 hold Grip near camera to grab